peter-ai/kaggle/titanic/README.md

 The primary goal of this project as stated by Kaggle is to use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
 The dataset can be found on [Kaggle](https://www.kaggle.com/competitions/titanic).

-In addition to developing a high performing model, here we look into model comparison, performance and explainability.
-We seek to understand *why* the selected model performs highly and what features it deems as important in predicting the outcome for an individual on the sinking ship.
+We seek to develop a highly performant model, but restrict ourselves to some of the more basic/standard data transformations and only employ classical machine learning algorithms in the analysis.

+The model achieves a ~78% accuracy score on the testing data when submitted to Kaggle, so ~25th percentile.